dsmurl/gitcraft/docs/WORKLOG.md

 - build the basic infra app for launching the website into s3 via pulumi
 - build the basic foundation app for handling the route53 and the cert long term
-- got into my pulumi account and added created a PULUMI_ACCESS_TOKEN to github secrets
+- got into my pulumi account and added created a PULUMI_ACCESS_TOKEN to GitHub secrets
-- tried a github workflow to build and deploy the web app to s3 and it broke
+- tried a GitHub workflow to build and deploy the web app to s3 and it broke
   - I need to connect my pulumi account to my aws account via from
-  - need to figure out github secrects
+  - need to figure out GitHub secrets
   - need to figure out aws secrets
-- added github repo environment called dev to add secrects and var for web
+- added dev GitHub repo environment to add secrets and var for web per environment
-  - added web env var to github so that it can build the web artifact
+  - added web env var to GitHub so that it can build the web artifact
+- MILESTONE !!! aligned the web-build GitHub workflow to successfully build and store FE artifact
+  - first successful GitHub action ever

 ### Next

-- look into pulumi options or docker options
+- find the next steps to get the web artifact into s3
+  - and the way to see it in the browser

 ### Todo